nft-dna/Volcano-Client-V2/README.md

 ####
-# Works with node 17 and prior versions (should work on node 18 too)
+# Works with node 17 and prior versions (should work on node 18 as well)
 ####
 ## linux
 # export NODE_OPTIONS=--openssl-legacy-provider